 It's easy to get stuck in a short-term mindset when you're just starting to think about finances.
 Shifting focus from the short-term savings to the long-term benefits of working with a professional is invaluable.
 Consider what you hope to achieve with your finances over time and the time and expertise it would take to manage your changing financial plan through different market conditions, regulations, and technology.

-Whether you're leaning toward doing it yourself or tapping a professional, our financial assessment is a great place to start.
+Whether you're leaning toward doing it yourself or tapping a professional, our financial analysis is a great place to start.
 You’ll learn more about whether you're making the right decisions with your money today.
 The evaluation will also help you discover areas to focus on, such as tax planning or retirement savings.
-Start your assessment today and see how you can improve your finances.
+Start your analysis today and see how you can improve your finances.